amasloub/rxOS/docs/source/how_it_works/ota_updates.rst

 OTA updates
 ===========

-Outerbox 2 supports secure automatic over-the-air updates (OTA updates).
+rxOS supports secure automatic over-the-air updates (OTA updates).

 When the OTA update package arrives, it is checked for authenticity.
 The update packages are digitally signed and checked against the public key stored on the